W1V1995/AMP_Project/README.md

 This repository contains a suite of Large Language Models (LLMs) designed for high-throughput mining and generation of antimicrobial peptides (AMPs).
 Each model serves a unique purpose in the discovery and evaluation of potential AMPs:

 - **ProteoGPT**: A pre-trained model for generating and analyzing amino acid sequences.
-- **AmpGenix**: A sequence generator capable of producing potential AMP sequences.
+- **AMPGenix**: A sequence generator capable of producing potential AMP sequences.
-- **AmpSorter**: A classifier designed to identify AMPs from peptide datasets.
+- **AMPSorter**: A classifier designed to identify AMPs from peptide datasets.
 - **BioToxiPept**: A classifier aimed at determining the cytotoxicity of short peptides.

 All models and config files can be downloaded from [here](https://drive.google.com/drive/folders/19cOtRtZzU3JAglaRFLbc5M1aMmjYTUgV?usp=drive_link).